Xaya Price Hits $0.16 (CHI)

 Xaya Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Xaya directly using U.S. dollars.
-Investors seeking to acquire Xaya should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+It is usually not possible to purchase alternative cryptocurrencies such as Xaya directly using U.S. dollars.
+Investors seeking to acquire Xaya should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Xaya using one of the aforementioned exchanges.

 Receive News & Updates for Xaya Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Xaya and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.